|

 sea:

-late afternoon.
-Around 39 euros return
+afternoon.
+Around 39 Euros return.

-à Pitre, station maritime Bergevin.
+Pointe à Pitre, Bergevin maritime station.

 From Saint François, daily with a stopover in Saint

-Ferry back in late afternoon.
+return.
+Boat returns in late afternoon.

 By